Plastic Work Partitioning During Slip- and Twinning-Dominated Deformation in AZ31B Magnesium Alloy

-For loading parallel to ED, the EBSD maps reveal extensive intragranular orientation gradients and a high density of deformation twins embedded within a slip-dominated matrix, indicating cooperative slip–twin interaction during the late stages of deformation.
+To verify whether the inferred differences in energy storage and dissipation are reflected in the evolution of the microstructure, the EBSD analyses were performed using Zeiss CrossBeam 350 scanning electron microscope equipped with Hikari Super camera, at early deformation stages ($\varepsilon^{p}$ = 0.035 and 0.07) and at the final stage (adjacent to the fracture) for both loading orientations.
+The strain levels $\varepsilon^{p}$ = 0.035 and 0.07 correspond to the regime in which twinning is expected to dominate in the $\perp$\,ED specimen.
+As shown in (Fig. \ref{fig4}(a-d)), a pronounced difference in twinning activity is observed between $\perp$\,ED and $\parallel$\,ED specimens.
+The twin boundary density, $\rho_{\mathrm{twin}}$, increases from $0.19$ to $0.31~\si{\micro\metre^{-1}}$ for the $\perp$\,ED specimen, while remaining negligible for the $\parallel$\,ED specimen ($0.002$ to $0.021~\si{\micro\metre^{-1}}$).
+This confirms that plastic deformation in the $\perp$\,ED orientation is strongly governed by twinning, whereas slip dominates in the $\parallel$\,ED case.
+The significantly higher twin boundary density in the $\perp$\,ED specimen provides direct evidence that a substantial portion of plastic work is stored as interfacial energy of twin boundaries.
+This observation is consistent with the low initial Taylor\textendash Quinney coefficient and delayed heat dissipation observed for this orientation.
+In contrast, the negligible twinning activity in the $\parallel$\,ED specimen supports the interpretation that energy storage is primarily associated with dislocation accumulation, resulting in a more continuous conversion of plastic work into heat.
+The orientation maps adjacent to the fracture for specimens strained parallel and perpendicular to ED are shown in Fig. \ref{fig4}(e) and (f), respectively.
+Although both specimens exhibit heavily deformed and fragmented microstructures near failure, clear differences emerge in the active deformation mechanisms and associated evolution of the texture.
+For loading parallel to ED, the EBSD maps reveal extensive intragranular orientation gradients and a high density of deformation twins embedded within a slip-dominated matrix, indicating cooperative slip-twin interaction during the late stages of deformation.
 Correspondingly, the pole figures show only moderate texture modification, consistent with progressive lattice rotation dominated by dislocation slip.
-In contrast, the specimen strained perpendicular to ED exhibits more pronounced lattice reorientation, reflected by a strong redistribution of basal poles in the pole figures.
+In contrast, the specimen strained perpendicularly to ED exhibits more pronounced lattice reorientation, reflected by a strong redistribution of basal poles in the pole figures.
 This evolution is characteristic of twinning-dominated deformation, where thick $\{10\bar{1}2\}\langle10\bar{1}1\rangle$ tensile twins (misorientation $\approx\qty{86}{\degree}$) significantly reorient large portions, and in some cases entire grains, as reported previously \cite{brown2005,el2015}.
 In both loading orientations, fine compression twins $\{10\bar{1}1\}\langle10\bar{1}2\rangle$ are observed near fracture, likely formed under the complex stress state in the necking region, and locally promoting secondary tensile twinning and double-twin $\{10\bar{1}1\}$–$\{10\bar{1}2\}$ formation \cite{cizek2008,lentz2016}.
-Microstructure aligns with stored energy evolution in Fig. \ref{fig3}: the $\parallel$ ED specimen exhibits fragmented grains and extensive slip–twin interactions, enabling rapid energy accumulation and lattice rotation, whereas the $\perp$ ED specimen shows limited refinement, early localization, and twinning-driven premature fracture.
+The microstructural observations are consistent with the evolution of the stored energy shown in Fig. \ref{fig3}.
+Slip-dominated deformation produces pronounced intragranular misorientation and grain fragmentation, indicative of progressive defect accumulation during sustained plastic flow and associated gradual energy dissipation.
+In contrast, twinning-dominated deformation is characterized by thick twin lamellae and significant lattice reorientation with limited intragranular refinement prior to failure.
+These structural differences support the measured partitioning behavior, where slip promotes distributed defect storage and dissipation, whereas twinning initially accommodates plastic work through discrete twin formation and enhanced energy storage.